 Who Uses Forward Contracts?

 Typically, institutional investors and day traders use forwards more commonly than retail investors.
-That’s because forwards can be risky and unpredictable market since traders create the contracts privately on a case-by-case basis.
-Often the public does not learn the details of agreements, and there is a risk that one party will default.
+That’s because the forwards market can be risky and unpredictable since traders create the contracts privately on a case-by-case basis.
+Often the public does not have access to the details of such agreements.
+Forward contracts are typically not accessible by retail investors; they are primarily used by institutional investors.

 Institutional traders often use forwards to lock in exchange rates ahead of a planned international purchase.
 Traders might also buy and sell contracts themselves instead of waiting for the trade of the underlying asset.